 Transportation to Slaughter

 Horses are placed in double-decker trucks which are too low for them to even stand up straight.
-They are not given food or water, or even allowed to stop and rest.
+They are not given d or water, or even allowed to stop and rest.
 “Owners” do not want to spend money on painkillers so those animals with a broken leg or other injury must suffer the entire trip without any anesthetic.
 Since horses must be alive when they arrive at the slaughterhouse in order to be used for human consumption, even animals in excruciating pain will not be euthanized.

 Horseracing is effectively excluded from all anti-cruelty laws.
 Individual states are supposed to be regulating the industry through their own racing commissions.
 Since the racing commission is a state agency, state prosecutors are disinclined toward pursuing cruelty cases against it.
 Moreover, because each state receives revenue from its tracks, states are unlikely to hold industry insiders to very strict standards.